commenthol/ua-parser2/doc/specification.md

 The `device_parsers` shall return information of the device `family` the User-Agent runs.
 Furthermore `brand` and `model` of the device can be specified.
-`brand` shall name the manufacturer of the device, where model shall specify the model of the device.
+`brand` shall name the manufacturer or brand of the device, where model shall specify the model of the device.

 | match in regex | default replacement | note              |
 | ---- | -------| ---------------------------------------- |